rhysd/git-messenger.vim/README.md

 git-messenger.vim
 =================

-[git-messenger.vim][repo] is a Vim/Neovim plugin to reveal the hidden message by Git under the cursor quickly.
+[git-messenger.vim][repo] is a Vim/Neovim plugin to reveal the hidden message from Git under the cursor quickly.
 It shows the hisotry of commits under the cursor in popup window.

-When you modifying unfamiliar codes, you would sometimes wonder 'why was this line added?' or 'why this value was chosen?' in the source code.
-The answer sometimes lays in a commit message, especially in message of the last commit which modifies the line.

 This plugin shows the message of the last commit in a 'popup window'.
 If the last commit is not convenient, you can explore older commits in the popup window.